Impact Wrestling Rebellion (2022)

 The 2022 Rebellion was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
 It took place on April 23, 2022, at the Majed J. Nesheiwat Convention Center in Poughkeepsie, New York.
 It was the fourth event under the Rebellion chronology.

 10 matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Moose to win the Impact World Championship.
-In other prominent matches, Ace Austin defeated Mike Bailey and defending champion Trey Miguel in a three-way match to win the Impact X Division Championship, Violent By Design (Eric Young and Joe Doering) retained the Impact World Tag Team Championship in an Eight-Team Elimination Challenge, and Taya Valkyrie defeated Deonna Purrazzo to win the AAA Reina de Reinas Championship.
+In other prominent matches, Tomohiro Ishii defeated Jonah, Ace Austin defeated Mike Bailey and defending champion Trey Miguel in a three-way match to win the Impact X Division Championship, and Taya Valkyrie defeated Deonna Purrazzo to win the AAA Reina de Reinas Championship.

 Production

 Background

 Rebellion is a professional wrestling event produced by Impact Wrestling.
 It is annually held during the month of April, and the event was first held in 2019.
 At Hard To Kill, Impact Wrestling announced Rebellion would take place in on April 23, 2022, at the Majed J. Nesheiwat Convention Center in Poughkeepsie, New York.